Global Citizens Fellowship

 As part of the fellowship, participants are required to:

-- Participate in a weekly pre-departure seminar in Spring Semester;
+- Participate in an in-person pre-departure seminar and online learning through Omprakash in Spring Semester;

 - Convene with other fellowship recipients and staff upon return to campus for discussion, reflection and to identify common themes which could be addressed through campus-wide educational programming;